AniketPotdar-AP/spring-crud-rest-api/README.md

 <br><hr>

 This Application is based on CRUD Application.
-In this Application I used Java Spring Boot, Hibernate, SQL Database, JSP and CSS
+In this Application I used Java Spring Boot, Hibernate, SQL Database, JSP and Bootstrap